openedx/edx-documentation/en_us/shared/video/prepare_video/set_up_host.rst

     For Edge courses, you must work with a third party hosting site to make your videos available for streaming or download.

-.. only:: Open_edX

-   You must work with a third party hosting site to make your videos available for streaming or download.

     To host your videos, you can use any video hosting site that you want.
 Many courses use `Amazon S3`_.
 When you select a video hosting site, we strongly recommend that you keep the following information in mind.

+.. only:: Open_edX

+   You must work with a third party hosting site to make your videos available for streaming or download.

+   To host your videos, you can use any video hosting site that you want, such as `Amazon S3`_ or `YouTube`_.

+   When you select a video hosting site, we strongly recommend that you keep the following information in mind.

+.. only:: Open_edX

+ * If you host your videos on `YouTube`_, you must follow all rules and restrictions that are associated with YouTube.

 * The hosting site might have to handle high traffic volume.
 * Not all hosting sites are available in all countries or regions.
 We recommend